OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Landing_pages.md

 ![](assets/landingPage_URL.png)

+!!! info
 	You can predefine two courses that will be displayed in the top navigation in addition to the default sites.
 These are the Info courses 1 & 2\.
 Which courses will be displayed as info course 1 or 2 and are thus available for selection in this form, is determined in Administration/Customizing/Sites in the Info page n°1 / n°2 tabs.